djradon/public-notes/blogs.the-old-man-in-the-cave.2024-10-16-whats-the-best-semantic-web-authoring-tool.md

 The consensus in the Reddit discussion seemed to be: if you‘re comfortable using an IDE, making RDF data by hand is probably your best option.

-### Anything Else?
+## Anything Else?

 [[prdct.vocbench]] might be the best web-based alternative.
 You can install it locally and it seems to have caching and decent support for mixing local development with connected resources.
 It has options for history, validation, and undo.
 But it doesn‘t seem to have a source editor and it has some [[other limitations|pub.question-log.2024.10.16#limitations-of-vocbench]].

 There‘s also the [[prdct.open-link-structured-data-editor-osde]], which hasn‘t seen an update in two years and doesn‘t work with text files.

-### Conclusion
+## Prognosis

-The situation is disheartening to say the least.
+The situation is disappointing to say the least.

-If we‘re going to [[reboot the semantic web|blogs.the-old-man-in-the-cave.2024-09-27-lets-reboot-the-semantic-web-with-alternate-realities]], we‘re going to want a usable data editor that supports [[t.cs.sd.local-first]] authoring, guided workflows and data guardrails.
+If we‘re going to [[reboot the semantic web|blogs.the-old-man-in-the-cave.2024-09-27-lets-reboot-the-semantic-web-with-alternate-realities]], we‘ll want a usable data editor that supports [[t.cs.sd.local-first]] authoring, guided workflows and data guardrails.

-For now, I guess I‘ll be sticking with VSCode, but please let me know if I‘ve missed something.
+For now, I guess I‘ll be sticking with VSCode, but let me know if I‘ve missed something.
 I‘d love to be wrong here.

-Also, let me know if you're interested in buildinng or funding a [[wanted.modern-rdf-data-editor]]!
+Also, let me know if you're interested in buildinng or backing a [[modern RDF data editor|wanted.modern-rdf-data-editor]]!
 That‘s a project I could sink my teeth into.